-This is famous, colourful shopping centre of the old city, tucked away in one of the streets leading off from Charminar.
+Laad Bazaar or Choodi Bazaar is a very old, yet popular market known for bangles, located on one of the four main roads that branch out from the historic Charminar.
+This famous, colorful shopping center of the old city, tucked away in one of the streets leading off from Charminar.
 Bridal wear, Pearls and the traditional Hyderabadi glass and stone studded bangles are sold here.